 Parts of a Church

 Churches sometimes use old fashioned and unusual words.
-Members of our Junior Church made this collection of words used to describe parts of the church.
+Some of our young people made this collection of words used to describe parts of the church.
 Some of them are better known than others.

 Aisle: generally these are the passages at the side of the main part of the church (the nave) although there is often also a central aisle, as there is in our church.
 That central aisle is usually the one that brides walk down.